Ogoruwa/Ogoruwa/README.md

 - 👋 Hi, I’m @Ogoruwa
 - 👀 I’m interested in having fun with computers
-- 🌱 I’m currently learning: Django, Godot, Blender
+- 🌱 I’m currently learning: Django
 - 💞️ I’m looking to collaborate on: Nothing at the moment
 - 📫 How to reach me : My email
 - ⚡ Fun fact: Googol is a number equal to 10 to the 100th power